ceph/ceph-csi/docs/development-guide.md

 Right now, we also have below commands to manually retrigger the CI jobs

-1. To retrigger all the CI jobs, comment the PR with command: `/retest all`

-   **Note**:

-   This will rerun all the jobs including the jobs which are already passed

 1. To retrigger a specific CI job, comment the PR with command: `/retest <job-name>`

    example: